alan-turing-institute/WimbledonPlanner/README.md

 ## Requirements

-Wimbledon Planner is designed to run on **Python 3.7**, using Python 3.6 may give errors due to some changes to the subprocess library between the two.
+Wimbledon Planner is designed to run on **Python 3.7**.

+> [!IMPORTANT]
+> If you attempt to use a newer version of Python, it is likely that the requirements will fail to install, as they are pinned to old versions.
+> You may have to upgrade some versions (especially `pandas` and `psycopg2-binary`) if you want to use a newer version of Python.

 Python package dependencies are listed in requirements.txt and can be installed by running this from the parent directory of the repo:
 ```bash